 The music stopped and so did the needle.

-“Do you want to hear anything else?– asked my friend, as he removed the cylinder and wrapped it in paper.
+“Do you want to hear anything else?”my friend asked as it removed the cylinder and wrapped it in paper.

 Even though I was breathless, I wanted to hear more, like a dog gnawing at a bone until it reaches the marrow.